Neural Projected Quantum Dynamics: a systematic study: Introduction

-There are two families of variational algorithms for approximating the direct integration of the Schrödinger equation using variational ansatze: time-dependent Variational Monte Carlo (tVMC) \cite{Carleo2017_tVMC} and projected tVMC (p-tVMC), formalized in Ref.~\cite{Sinibaldi2023}.
+\paragraph{Neural Quantum Dynamics.} There are two families of variational algorithms for approximating the direct integration of the Schrödinger equation using variational ansatze: time-dependent Variational Monte Carlo (tVMC) \cite{Carleo2017_tVMC} and projected tVMC (p-tVMC), formalized in Ref.~\cite{Sinibaldi2023}.
 The former, tVMC, linearizes both the unitary evolution and the variational ansatz, casting the Schrödinger equation into an explicit algebraic-differential equation for the variational parameters \cite{Carleo2017_tVMC, Stokes2023}.
-The latter, p-tVMC, relies on an implicit optimization problem to compute the parameters of the wave function at each time step, using low-order truncations of the unitary evolution such as Taylor or Trotter expansions.
+The latter, p-tVMC, relies on an implicit optimization problem to compute the parameters of the wave function at each timestep, using low-order truncations of the unitary evolution such as Taylor or Trotter expansions.

 Of the two methods, tVMC is regarded as the least computationally expensive, as it avoids the need to solve a nonlinear optimization problem at every step.
-It has been successfully applied to simulate sudden quenches in large spin \cite{Schmitt_2020, Schmitt2023, Carleo2017,Joshi2024SkirmionDynamics} and Rydberg \cite{Mauron2024} lattices, quantum dots \cite{NysArXiV24_trevmc} as well as finite temperature \cite{Wagner2024Temperature,Nys2024} and out of equilibrium \cite{Eeltink2023_open, vicentini2022_dynamics,Lin2024Open} systems.
+It has been successfully applied to simulate sudden quenches in large spin \cite{Schmitt_2020, Schmitt2023, Carleo2017,Joshi2024SkirmionDynamics,Czischek2018} and Rydberg \cite{Mauron2024} lattices, quantum dots \cite{Nys2024}, as well as finite temperature \cite{Wagner2024Temperature,Nys2024_thermofield} and out of equilibrium \cite{Eeltink2023_open, vicentini2022_dynamics,Lin2024Open} systems.
 However, while stable for (log-)linear variational ansatze such as Jastrow \cite{Mauron2024} or Tensor Networks, the stiffness of the tVMC equation \cite{Shampine1979_stiff} appears to increase with the nonlinearity of the ansatz, making integration particularly hard for deep networks.
 Contributing to this stiffness is the presence of a systematic statistical bias in the evaluation of the dynamical equation itself, which would be exponentially costly to correct \cite{Sinibaldi2023}.
 Although the effect of this noise can be partially regularised away \cite{Schmitt_2020}, this regularization procedure introduces additional bias that is difficult to quantify.
 As of today, the numerous numerical issues inherent to tVMC make its practical application to non-trivial problems difficult, with the estimation of the actual error committed by the method being unreliable at best.

-\subsubsection{Projected Neural Quantum Dynamics and open challenges}
+\paragraph{Projected Neural Quantum Dynamics and open challenges.}